naruaika/grapik-quran/README.md

 ## Licenses

 This software is distributed under the terms of the [GNU General Public License (GPL) Version 3](COPYING).
-For the Quran images credit to Quran Complex under license not for sale.
-For the Quran metadata credit to Tanzil.
+For the images and the table of contents credit to Quran Complex under license not for sale.
+For the metadata credit to Tanzil.
 For the translations are for non-commercial purposes only and credit to Tanzil.
 However, there's a disclaimer from Tanzil which I'd like to mention in here to be considered by all of us:

 > No translation of Quran can be a hundred percent accurate, nor it can be used as a replacement of the Quran text.
 We have tried to provide a set of mostly acceptable quran translations here, but we cannot guarantee their authenticity and/or accuracy.
 Please use them at your own discretion. —[https://tanzil.net/trans/](https://tanzil.net/trans/)